 To keep it simple, these two terms private label and white label are most often used interchangeably and the two literally mean the same thing as far as product re-branding is concerned.
-Private or white label simply refers to a fully supported product or service that’s made by one company, but sold by another, presents it to the customer under your brand name.
-It allows a company/person to remove any branding already in place and replace it with the branding (i.e. Company name,
+Private or white label simply refers to a fully supported product or service that’s made by one company but sold by another to the customer under its own brand name.
+It allows a company to remove any branding already in place and replace it with own brand.
+In some cases, the private/white label provider handles every aspect of the production including label design to meet the seller specification.
+While on the other hands, the seller will have to jointly work together with the manufacturer including product labelling, logo design etc.

 All over the worlds, large and small retailers use white label products and services to expand their product lines and increase revenue.
 Tesco, Morrison, Asda and others have their private label products which can be easily spotted on store shelves with their own brand attached, commonly known as the store brand.